 To increase your hormone IQ, read about the top eight impacts of progesterone.

-- Sustains the uterine lining.
 High levels of progesterone after ovulation help thicken and maintain the uterine lining.
-A short luteal phase (under 10 days) can indicate low levels of progesterone, which can make it harder to get pregnant because the egg doesn’t have enough time to burrow and implant.
-If your body doesn’t produce enough progesterone, it can be difficult to get pregnant because your luteal
+A short luteal phase (under 10 days) can indicate low levels of progesterone, which can make it harder to get pregnant.

-- Builds strong bones.
 The process of maintaining strong bones involves the removal of old bone (accomplished by cells called osteoclasts) and replacing it with new bone (created by osteoblasts).
 While estrogen is involved in maintaining existing bone, only progesterone can help build new bone by stimulating osteoblast activity.
 Both irregular cycles and short luteal phases are risk factors for bone loss, according to a 2010 meta analysis in the Journal of Osteoporosis.

-- Boosts metabolism.
-You know how your body temperature rises by a half a degree after ovulation?
+You know how your basal body temperature rises by a half a degree after ovulation?
 That’s because of rising levels of progesterone.
 Progesterone increases your metabolic rate, causing your body temperature to rise, increasing your appetite and energy levels.

-- Helps you quit bad habits.
-A new study from the University of Pennsylvania showed that during the luteal phase, when progesterone was high, there was a stronger active connection between a part of the brain responsible for cravings and rewards, and a part responsible for decision making.
+A recent study from the University of Pennsylvania showed that during the luteal phase, when progesterone was high, there was a stronger active connection between a part of the brain responsible for cravings and rewards, and a part responsible for decision making.
 The researchers hypothesize that the change may enhance cognitive control, making it easier to quit bad habits like smoking and drinking.